 finally evaluates the resulting expression with eval-definition1.

 If eval-definition1 encounters a variable, it signals the same error as eval-variable from exercise 354.
 It also signals an error for function applications that refer to a function name other than f.

 Warning The use of this uncovered form of recursion introduces a new element into your computations: non-termination.
 That is, a program may run forever instead of delivering a result or signaling an error.
 If you followed the design recipes of the first four parts, you cannot write down such programs.
 For fun, construct an input for eval-definition1 that causes it to run forever.
 Use STOP to terminate the program.

-For an evaluator that mimics the interaction area, we need a representation of the definitions area.
+For an evaluator that mimics the interactions area, we need a representation of the definitions area.
 We assume that it is a list of definitions.

 the function’s name, which is represented with a symbol;